nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 slides created by your team, you may be using task management applications like
 <a href="https://www.notion.so/" target="_blank">Notion</a> to track your team's progress as well.

-Find it hard to keep things organised?
+Find it hard to keep things organized?
 TruthTable allows you to collate and organize your **tasks, links, and team member info** all in one place.

 ### Track progress and delegate work